jmsech/Study-Buddy/docs/StudyBuddyProposal.md

 materials from courses they've already taken.
 Then, they can use the points they win to unlock materials other students have uploaded from the classes they're currently in.

+additions after group session:
+- Study Buddy app will analyze user profile data and recommend users for each other who have compatible courses, schedules, possibly even compatible skill levels
+- There will be an option for TA's to see times when most of their students are available, in order to host effective office hours
+- Once groups are formed, Study Buddy will dynamically keep track of group members' schedules, and find ideal meeting times for future study sessions

 ## Wireframes